ekuo651/NBA-WinLoss-Predictor/Project-Proposal.md

 **Primary Goal**

-Build a generalizable TensorFlow model that uses classification, regression or reinforcement learning to predict the outcome of NBA games.

-Use Keras Tuner to
+Build a generalizable TensorFlow model that uses classification, regression or reinforcement learning to predict the outcome of NBA games and use Keras Tuner to optimize the hyperparameters for the neural net.

 **Secondary Goal**

 Incorporate live news sentiment analysis as a data stream to feed into neural net.

+---
+## **Visualization & Presentation**

+It would be ideal to have an auto updating dashboard for this project.
+I would like to explore using Tableau or coding this in PyViz if possible.

+---
+## **AWS**

+Host the project on AWS.

 ## **If this all doesn't work ...**
  SimFin